Vib-Ribbon: Reception

 Vib-Ribbon sold 100,000 units in Japan within its first week.
 The game was received positively by reviewers.

 When reviewing the visuals, GameSpot's Jeff Gerstmann noted that the minimalistic style gives it a defining look and adds to the game's appeal.
 The simplistic wireframe design was picked up by TechnologyTell, stating the graphics were "impressive" and "minimalistic".
 Hyper reviewer, Cam Shea, felt the minimalistic visuals were refreshing due to other video games attempted to outdo one another with graphic fidelity.
 Shea praised the visual concept of evolution to show progress, and thought the game was sending a philosophical message of "survival of the fittest".
-Mike Wilcox of PlayStation Official Magazine – Australia criticized the visuals upon initial reaction, would later realize the visuals were intentional and not an insult to one's intelligence.
+Mike Wilcox of PlayStation Official Magazine – Australia, who bashed the visuals upon initial review, would later realize the visuals were intentional and not an insult to one's hubris.
 However, PlayStation Official Magazine – UK's Dan Mayers considered the visuals overall to be "too strange to avoid gawping at".

-Vib-Ribbon's gameplay was mixed, with Hardcore Gamer calling the game "cruel on the highest difficulty", and that the ability to use one's own CDs in the game was "flawed" and "ridiculous" but "deserving of a 2nd chance".
+Vib-Ribbon's gameplay reception was mixed, with Hardcore Gamer calling the game "cruel on the highest difficulty", and that the ability to use one's own CDs in the game was "flawed" and "ridiculous" but "deserving of a 2nd chance".
 TechnologyTell described the timing as "inconsistent" but "refreshingly difficult" and a "great concept".

 GameFan considered the game to have a "solid soundtrack".

 Legacy

-The game spawned a spinoff, Mojib-Ribbon, which focused on rap music and calligraphy.
-And a sequel, Vib-Ripple, which was similar to Vib-Ribbon but instead used digital images loaded into the game to generate the levels.
+The game spawned a spinoff, Mojib-Ribbon, which focused on rap music and calligraphy; and a sequel, Vib-Ripple, which was similar to Vib-Ribbon but instead used digital images loaded into the game to generate the levels.
 Both were released in Japan only for the PlayStation 2.
 In 2012, the game was acquired by the Museum of Modern Art as part of its permanent collection of video games.
-In 2020, the game was celebrated among numerous other PlayStation franchises in the PlayStation 5 game Astro's Playroom, where a Vib-Ribbon stage is seen being played with in the location "Caching Caves".
+In 2020, the game was celebrated among numerous other PlayStation franchises in the PlayStation 5 tech demo Astro's Playroom, where a Vib-Ribbon stage is seen being played within the location "Caching Caves".